puppetlabs/puppet-docs/source/pe/3.7/razor_windows_install.md

 Finally, [create your policies](./razor_using.html#create-policies) as normal.

 >**Note**: When the WinPE image gets booted, the Windows installer assumes that the default drive for a fresh install is D: when setting the broker to run.
-If this assumed default is wrong, then all you need to modify is the script in second-stage.ps1.erb.
+If this assumed default is wrong, you need to modify the script `second-stage.ps1.erb` and rebuild your WinPE image.

 # Using Your Windows Installation

 Once you have policies set up, your Windows installation should just work if your policy binds a node.
-If provisioning fails, you'll get a message at the command prompt.

 * * *